chaos-genius/chaos_genius/README.md

 ## 📜 License

 Chaos Genius is licensed under the MIT license.
-See the LICENSE file for licensing information.

 ## Contributors ✨